sjbennett123/gloryforthefist/content/rules/formal_magic.md

 Anyone who possesses the skill Celestial Formal Magic or Earth Formal Magic may cast from formal magic scrolls of the appropriate school.

-Formal Magic Scrolls are Indestructible unless a specific Flaw states otherwise.
-TT The caster(s), Formal Magic Components, Formal Magic Scroll(s), and the target of

-the formal magic must be within a specially scribed representation on the ground.
-This representation must be drawn in the shape of a circle with a V. see Figure 1-1.
+Formal Magic Scrolls are indestructible unless a specific flaw states otherwise.
+The caster(s), Formal Magic components, Formal Magic scroll(s), and the target of the formal magic must all be within a specially scribed representation on the ground.
+This representation must be drawn in the shape of a circle with a V; see Figure 1-1.
 This is known as a “fishtail,” and is not protective in any way.
-The representation must also contain sigils, runes, or other symbols, fetishes, implements or

-props to indicate that a powerful magic is going to be cast.
+The representation must also contain sigils, runes, or other symbols, fetishes, implements, or props to indicate that a powerful magic is going to be cast.
 This representation is often also termed a “Circle.”

 No Formal Magic may have a duration of longer than two years with the exception of Transforms.